Stable Ventilation with Solar Roof Ventilator

 Another challenge with natural ventilation systems is condensation on building surfaces.
 When the warm, moist air rises to be evacuated out of the stable, it comes in contact with the cold surfaces of the roof, creating condensation.
 This can deteriorate building components and is uncomfortable for horses and workers.
 Open roof surfaces on high UV days will also radiate extreme heat downwards.

-In fan-ventilated stables, the air exchange and distribution is forced mechanically.
+In fan-ventilated stables, the air exchange and distribution are forced mechanically.
 Since every fan creates a small vacuum, all openings into the structure become sources of air.
-For this reason, it is important that properly designed air inlets are provided to ensure adequate stable ventilation.
+For this reason, it is important that properly designed air inlets are provided to ensure adequate horse stable ventilation.

 About Solar Whiz

-Global Eco Solutions is your specialist for stable ventilation and solar roof vents products and damp prevention across Australia including the whole of the NSW Central Coast, where GES is represented by Solair.
+Solar Whiz is your specialist for stable ventilation and solar roof vents products and damp prevention across Australia.